annasajkh/YES/README.md

 i can finally says I MADE THIS IN C++ WOHOOOOOOOOOOOOO

-this is just an experiment of me messing around with c++
+this is just an experiment of me messing around with c++ there is also precommpiled header if you want to use it

 # compile
 just cd to the directory\